Graduation and Degree Requirements

 COMMITTEES

 Master’s thesis committee membership includes the thesis chair and a minimum of two additional members.
-The master’s thesis chair must be a faculty member from the same program of study that the student presenting the thesis is enrolled in.
+The thesis chair must be a faculty member from the same program of study in which the student presenting the thesis is enrolled.
 At least one other committee member must also be a faculty member of the student’s program.
-A qualified individual approved by the thesis chair, from a different department or from outside the University may serve on the committee as a required third member.
+A qualified individual approved by the thesis chair from a different department or from outside the University may serve on the committee as a required third member.
 Additional committee members are permitted if there is a need for content expertise.
 Part-time or temporary faculty members may be approved by the department for committee membership but may not serve as thesis chair.

-Doctoral culminating project committee membership includes a chair, who must be a faculty member from the same program of study that the student presenting the project is enrolled in.
+Doctoral dissertation and culminating project committee membership includes a chair, who must be a faculty member from the same program of study in which the student presenting the dissertation or project is enrolled.
 The remaining committee membership requirements are program specific.

-The completed master’s thesis or doctoral culminating project must be successfully defended and/or approved by the committee per departmental/program requirements.
+The completed thesis, dissertation or culminating project must be successfully defended and/or approved by the committee per departmental/program requirements.

 SUBMISSION AND ACCEPTANCE